 I also pick up these wild cards when I can find them: round, thin-skinned, maraca-like cascabels, which pack notes of coffee; spicy hot, brightly fruity, itsy-bitsy pequins; and delicately sweet mulatos.

-Here’s a taste of what these chiles can do once you've got your hands on them.
+Here’s a taste of what these chiles can do once you've sourced and prepped them.

 Flavor Every Stew